 15% of tracks uploaded to Spotify generate 95% of its royalties.

-80% of their streams from tracks that are more than five years old.
+80% of their streams are from tracks that are more than five years old.

-A quarter of music streams on Spotify last year (25%) were distributed by companies who were unaffiliated with the majors or Merlin.
+A quarter of music streams on Spotify last year (25%) were distributed by companies that were unaffiliated with the majors or Merlin.
 (MBW)

 Okay – so the playing field is NOT as even as you thought is it?
-But that doesn’t stop the deluge of artists reaching for the brass ring when it comes to getting plays on Spotify.
+But that doesn’t stop the deluge of artists reaching for the brass ring when getting plays on Spotify.

-It’s become a huge goal among musicians to rack up as many plays as possible.
-How many times do we see artists emphasizing that their song simply must have hundreds of thousands of streams?
-The problem is, most of the time, even if you do hit those goals, the streams don’t really do anything to advance your career.
+It’s become a massive goal among musicians to rack up as many plays as possible.
+The problem is, most of the time, those plays don’t actually deeply affect your career.
 They don’t convert into fans (much less fans that will support you through tours, merch, and everything else), and so even when an artist is able to achieve the stream numbers they want, they’re still with about the same amount of fans they had before.

 Paying for What You Think Are Real Plays (But They Turn Out to be FAKE)

 This happens so much more than you might think.
-Unfortunately it’s not uncommon that I see artists hiring companies that boast real plays on their playlists, only to find out that they’re actually fake.
+Unfortunately, it’s not uncommon that I see artists hiring companies that boast real plays on their playlists, only to find out that they’re actually fake.
 The worst part is this can even come from otherwise reputable companies that have great reviews.
-Meaning, you can go into it with the best of intentions and having done all your research and still get baited into paying for services that are fake.
+Meaning you can go into it with the best of intentions and have done all your research and still get baited into paying for fake services.

-Our suggestion for fixing this: Continue to do your research and look for reviews and first hand accounts that are recent.
-Sometimes companies will change tactics over time, but if you can find some examples of clients having used their service in the last few months with success, that’s a good sign what they’re doing is legit.
-Also, ask your friends or other bands who you admire who they might be using, and when they worked with them.
-Word of mouth will always be one of the best ways to find a good support team.
+Our suggestion for fixing this: Continue to do your research and look for recent reviews and first-hand accounts.
+Sometimes companies will change tactics over time, but if you can find some examples of clients having successfully used their service in the last few months, that’s a good sign that what they’re doing is legit.

 They Get Added to Bot-Driven Playlists – and Can’t Get Removed Easily